Whether you’re expecting your first baby or not, your home doesn’t have to be a mess. Learn practical ways to avoid baby clutter!

 Disclosure: This article contains affiliate links, which means I will earn a commission—at no extra cost to you—if you make a purchase.

 Not every toy will look pretty.
-You might even have a “toy” that’s 50 individual pieces, like blocks.
-Or your child has a fascination with cars, trains and trucks and all their ensuing tiny toy models.
-Buy large tupperwares or canvas boxes, and stack those boxes into cubbies.
+You might even have a “toy” that’s comprised of 50 individual pieces, like building blocks.
+Maybe your child has a fascination with cars, trains and trucks and all their ensuing tiny toy models.

-Get a few large containers for larger toys like stuffed animals.
-We have one with a cover that doubles as a seat.
+Get a few large containers for larger toys like stuffed animals (we have one with a cover that can double as a seat).
 You can also get an easy-to-reach toy storage organizer like this that make clean-up time easier for your child:

 6. Rotate toys

-Your lives—and your home—will change, no doubt about that.
-You’ll likely have more stuff than you prefer.
-Even places you deemed off-limits will still somehow end up with a rattle or a children’s book.
+Your lives—and your home—will change with a baby, no doubt about that.
+You’ll likely have more stuff than you prefer, and even places you deemed off-limits will still somehow end up with a rattle or a children’s book.